bertmelis/cotw-population-upgrade/README.md

 ## Status

 This project is far from finished.
 Currently, it is more a proof of concept than a working script.
-The script now just changes one of your European Rabbits on Hirschfelden into a diamon level.

 [^1]: There are different levels of cheating in theHunter Call of the Wild.
 You have the animal population scanner which is cheating at a low level.
 Modifying your population file certainly is mid-level.
 Using [this](http://mathartbang.com/deca/hp/map.html?r=r0) is taking away the fun, unless you're grinding for a diamond scrub hare.